TanapholSU/restaurant-server/README.md

 HOST = <host ip/ uri>  # e.g., 0.0.0.0  to accept all clients
 PORT = 3333  # service port for client
 ```

+## Running & test
+After settingup database and config `.env`, run `cargo run` as usual to run server

+To run unit and integration tests (for DAO and REST API), execute `cargo test` command

 ## Docker
-To build and deploy using docker compose, please follow this setup
+It is possible to build and deploy using docker compose, please follow these steps:

-1. Configure environment parameters of restaurant service in `docker-compose.yml`
+1. Configure environment parameters of restaurant service in `docker-compose.yml` if necessary
 2. `docker compose build` to build restaurant service
-3. `docker compose up -d pgdb` to deploy database.
-After that, access to db and manually setup database schema and table from `migration` directory
+3. If necessary, run `docker compose up -d pgdb` to deploy database.
+After that, access to db and manually setup database schema and execute sql file in `migration` directory to create table
 4. `docker compose up -d restaurant`  to run restaurant service

-## Running & test
-After settingup database and config `.env`, run `cargo run` as usual to run server

-For testing, some unit and integration tests (for DAO and REST API) are implemented.
-Please execute `cargo test` command

 # Rest API details
 ## Add orders